Enhao-Liu/interval-replacement/README.md

 - **obtain the list of all intervals** thanks to `list_int` ;
 - **compute the interval rank** of a given interval.
 It is computed with the formula from **[1]** via rank computation of linear maps ;
 > [!NOTE]
-> Rank computations with `np.linalg` are done in $\mathbb{R}$.
-You can implement another rank computation algorithm like Gaussian eliminations to implement rank computation in finite fields for example.
+> Rank computations are done in $\mathbb{R}$.
+You can adjust the rank computation algorithm to handle rank computation in finite fields for example.
 - **compute the interval signed multiplicity** of a given interval via Möbius inversion, by computating the cover of the interval.
 Signed multiplicities yield the interval replacement of the persistence module.

 Additionally, we provide some **visualization** features for the quiver and its intervals.

 By default "total (tot)" compression system is used.
-To use "source-sink (ss)" insted, add a `compression` argument: `L.int_replacement(interval, compression='ss')`.
+To use "source-sink (ss)" insted, add a `compression` argument: `R.int_replacement(interval, compression='ss')`.

 ## Installation